-Keeping your military budget in order is not an easy task even though Navy SEALS earn additional hazardous duty pay.
-Regardless, even if you are a Navy SEAL and earn more money, you’re likely not become the next billionaire while serving your country.
-So, here’s a few tips on keeping your military budget and finances in order.
+Keeping your military budget in order is not an easy task even though Navy SEALs earn additional hazardous duty pay.
+Regardless, even if you are a Navy SEAL and earn more money, you're likely not become the next billionaire while serving your country.
+So, until then here's a few common sense tips on keeping your military budget and finances in order.

 Whether you're single or married, have children or don't, just joined the military or you're on your second contract, you have to keep your finances in order.
 Your military career and happiness depend on making sure you don't have to be stressed out about money.
 Here are some of the ways you can keep your financial house in order if you're in the military.